Is sharing a bed with your dog a good idea?

 According to PetMD, many vets now believe that “sleeping with your pet is an important ritual for many people and it doesn’t need to be avoided if both pet and owner are healthy.”
 They define good health for a pet as having no fleas, ticks, or other parasites, no illnesses, up-to-date vaccinations, and regular vet checkups.
+If you know your dog has some of these issues then you can use products like flea sprays for dogs to help get rid of any parasites on your pooch then you can sleep with them.
 For people, good health is defined as those who are not immunosuppressed.
 Cancer patients, transplant recipients, and H.I.V.-positive people are among those who should not sleep with pets.

 There are pros and cons to sharing a bed with your pooch.
 Here are a few things to think about, whichever side of the debate you’re on.

 - Some studies show that people who sleep with their dog sleep more during the night.
 The comfort you feel from having your dog by your side may help you to sleep more soundly and get more hours of sleep a night.

 - It may help with depression, relieving the feelings of anxiety and loneliness.
 Especially for those people that live alone, having a companion by your side can fill the void of loneliness that can sometimes lead to depression.

 - It provides a feeling of safety and security.
 Knowing your dog is by your side at night can provide a sense of protection and ease.

 - Pet owners have been found to have lower blood pressure than non-pet owners.
 So sleeping with your dog can have a calming effect.

 - A dog’s body temperature is higher than ours, usually around 101 to 102 degrees Fahrenheit.
 So, they provide a warm and cozy nights sleep.